 - higher rates of trauma, including sexual assault, and police violence

 Anxiety can manifest in many ways, and in several related diagnoses.
 They include obsessive-compulsive disorder (OCD), post-traumatic stress disorder, phobias, and generalized anxiety disorder.
-The common symptoms include:
+The

 - physical anxiety, such as a racing heart, tension in the chest, or butterflies in the stomach